-Home / About Us / Programs / Spay/Neuter Initiative Program (SNIP Grant)
+Home / About Us / How We Help / Spay/Neuter Initiative Program (SNIP Grant)

 SNIP stands for Spay/Neuter Initiative Program.
 Pet Haven is committed to reducing the number of homeless pets in Minnesota.
 We believe we cannot adopt our way out of pet overpopulation, so we’re working to address the problem at its root.

 We offer the SNIP grant on an annual basis to animal welfare groups in Minnesota to support and strengthen their spay/neuter efforts.
 And since 2005, we’ve awarded more than $200,000 to organizations throughout Minnesota and Iowa.

 These 9 organizations do amazing work to reduce pet overpopulation throughout Minnesota and will now share more than $16,000 in grant awards to continue their focus on life-saving spay/neuter work.
 We believe that we cannot “adopt our way out of pet overpopulation” and our partnerships are key to preventing unwanted litters.
 Please join us in congratulating 2016’s SNIP Grant Winners!

 Pet Project Rescue: Funding will support Trap/Neuter/Release for cat colonies located in Minneapolis.

 Watonwan County Humane Society: Funding will target feral farm cats and pitbulls for spay/neuter.

 Red Lake Rosie’s Rescue: Funding will focus on spaying/neutering cats on Red Lake Indian Reservation.

 Leech Lake Legacy: Funding will support spaying/neutering dogs and cats on Leech Lake Indian Reservation.

 Precious Paws: Funding will provide affordable spay/neuter options to low-income & senior pet owners in Chisolm County.